pytools4dart/pytools4dart/docs/user_guides/01_simulation.md

 ## Empty simulation

 When creating a new simulation in DART, it creates as default:
- - a Lambertian optical property.
+ - a Lambertian optical property called `Lambertian_Phase_Function_1` with model `reflect_equal_1_trans_equal_0_0` from database `Lambertian_vegetation.db` (located in $DART_HOME/database).
 It is used as the default optical property for the ground.

- - a spectral band
+ - a spectral band at wavelength 560 nm with bandwidth 20 nm

 This way the default simulation can be run without error.

-While the optical property can be usefull when we don't want to think about the ground, the default band is usually not used and could generate unintended processing.
+While the optical property can be usefull when we don't want to think about the optical property of the ground, the default band is usually not used and could generate unintended processing.

 The parameters related to the default band can be removed with argument `empty=True`